How to find a NHS dentist

 - Domiciliary visits (home visits)

 - Plus size

 Referrals are taken from general dental practitioners and health and social care professionals.
 Self-referrals are also welcome for some services.
-To see the full criteria please see the Lincolnshire patient information leaflet or visit Community Dental Services.
+To see the full criteria please see this leaflet or visit Community Dental Services.

 General information about dental treatment for people with special needs is available on the NHS website.